fdanilogamu/fdanilogamu.github.io/docs/superna.md

 **Position:** Documentation Engineer
 <br>
 <br>
-## How does this role help me as a Documentation Engineer?
+## How does this role help me as a Documentation Engineer and Project Manager?
 <br>
 This role allows me to deepen my expertise in documentation methodologies, particularly the docs-as-code approach.
 It has enhanced my leadership skills and my ability to manage and collaborate with a team effectively.
 <br>